 2. Retirement

 There are two main types of retirement income: Social Security and private pensions.
+Social Security is a government-sponsored program that provides benefits to retired citizens.

 Private pensions are typically provided by employers and can take the form of 401(k)s, defined benefit plans, or other types of investment accounts.

 To have a secure retirement, it’s important to have a mix of both Social Security and private pension income.
+How much you need will depend on your lifestyle and desired standard of living in retirement.

 However, a general rule of thumb is to have enough saved so that you can replace 70-80% of your pre-retirement income.
 There are several ways to save for retirement, including 401(k)s, IRAs, and annuities.